 Between financial expenses, physical injuries and various personal and professional consequences, a severe car crash can have lasting effects on your life.
 If a careless or reckless person or company caused your accident, you can hold them responsible for their actions.

-Our seasoned personal injury attorneys at Ostroff Injury Law can work with you to file a legal claim against the party responsible for your collision.
+Our seasoned personal injury attorneys at Ostroff Godshall Injury and Accident Lawyers can work with you to file a legal claim against the party responsible for your collision.
 By working with a seasoned Northampton car accident lawyer, you can increase your odds of succeeding in your claim.

 Founding Partner Jon Ostroff and Managing Partner Rich Godshall have extensive experience with auto accident cases.
 They recovered $6 million in settlements recently on behalf of seven individuals who were hurt in a car crash on a rural highway near Northampton.
 Speak with a lawyer from our firm today to learn more about what we can do for you.